Caldwell Evolution

 When setting up a home office, clients frequently start by taking over a small part of an existing space in their home.
 This is a great way to see if working at home is feasible.
 You know the place: the computer table in the kitchen; the family computer desk in the den; the craft corner in the basement rec room.
 These areas are often already multi purpose space.
 Its where home work, crafts and family organization and communication are happening.
 Adding the additional pressure of a home office is sometimes more multi than these multi purpose spaces can manage.
 Professional organizers are brought in to help organize the home office when clients find the geography project has exploded over the latest market research report and invoices ready to be mailed.

-When setting up a work at home location, establish a means of separating the business work you do physically from anything else that might happen at that work station.
+Find a way to physically separate the business work from anything else that happens at that work station.
 If you can’t fully take over a space, and have to share with other household activity, use a cupboard, box or even just a shelf where your material can be collected and put away before the homework starts up.
 Role model to other family members that you put away your material when not actively working at the common space; they are expected to put away their things when leaving the space.
 It might take a bit of reminding at first but your material will be secure and the work station can continue to be used by the family while you enjoy the advantages working at home can bring.

 House big enough you get your own corner office?
 Lucky you.
 Just make sure that room has a door.
 Opening the door is like stepping into a corporate setting.
 It says “I’m at work”.
 Same with the office-in-a-box approach.
 When you empty the box onto the dining room table, you have arrived at work for the day.